ubinix-warun/algorand-indexer/README.md

 My Proof of Concept is create block publisher, and send EvalDelta over Websocket to subscriber.

-In my demo, offchain worker will subscribe event from the indexer, feed some-data to algod via TEAL contract.
+[In my demo](https://github.com/ubinix-warun/algorand-offchain-worker), offchain worker will subscribe event from the indexer, feed some-data to algod via TEAL contract.

-FYI: The Indexer is a standalone service that reads committed blocks from the Algorand blockchain and maintains a database of transactions and accounts that are searchable and indexed.
+The Indexer is a standalone service that reads committed blocks from the Algorand blockchain and maintains a database of transactions and accounts that are searchable and indexed.

 ### Algorand Challenge: Developer Tooling

 ![PT2](https://raw.githubusercontent.com/ubinix-warun/algorand-offchain-worker/main/doc/assets/gitcoin_bounties.png)

 https://gitcoin.co/issue/algorandfoundation/grow-algorand/132/100027512

 # Tested Requirements Versions